 Before conducting a series of surveys with a similar design, we recommend being extra cautious and evaluate the questionnaire after first sending it out.
 Are there any areas you need to clarify or that require more in-depth details?
 Open-ended questions will help you to avoid mistakes in the long run and ensure that your surveys are successful.

 3. Analysis in the word cloud

-A word cloud is what it is: a cloud of words, like in the picture shown here.
+A word cloud is a name given to a visual arrangement of words on the page that corresponds to their importance (i.e. often they were used in your answers), as shown in the graphic below.
 The most common and popular words collected from answers to open-ended questions are shown here.
 The more certain words are used, the bigger they appear in the word cloud.
-This is a simplified, visual way of obtaining tangible insights from qualitative data.
+This is a simple, visual way of obtaining tangible insights from qualitative data.
 The data does not necessarily require coding to be valuable; instead, you can use it for reports and presentations.
-Studies have shown that a word cloud is a simple but powerful graphical visualization of data.
+Studies have shown that a word cloud is a simple but powerful graphical visualisation of data.

 Both types of questions have their place

 Is your business improving or standing still?
-While quantitative questions will give you clear insights in the form of numeric data, open-ended questions will provide you with clear, in-depth insights, such as: What do you need to further develop or improve?
+While quantitative questions will give you clear insights in the form of numeric data, analysing open-ended questions will provide you with clear, in-depth insights, such as What do you need to further develop or improve?

 There is no optimal ratio between qualitative and quantitative questions; it often depends on the purpose of the survey and target group.
 For example, nordic patient surveys have shown that optional comment boxes were appreciated by 76% of the respondents.
 However, the best approach employs both types of questions in order to see the most value from your research.
 If you are still stuck and need guidance, learn more in the articles How many questions are too many? or 5 keys to improving survey response rates.